 The delivery approach will be based on the agile SCRUM framework.
 An agile delivery approach allows for the early delivery of outcomes and provides flexibility to adjust for any unforeseen opportunities or issues uncovered during the project.

-Discovery Phase Consulting
+Discovery Phase - Consulting

 Open Box will work with the Grainger stakeholders to review the requirements artefacts already documented by Grainger, reach consensus on the functionality to be addressed in Salesforce, and identify functionality that is best addressed in other systems or can be deferred for future enhancements.